markus-zzz/zzzconsulting-website/_drafts/2021-03-26-basic-gpu-part-1.markdown

 Putting the MyC64 project on hold for a while.

-Recently I have seen updates on the PS1 FPGA core by [@Laxer3A](https://twitter.com/laxer3a), which I of course cant help finding interesting.
-I have never owned a PS1 and honestly never cared much about it but it turns out that graphics wise it had have some interesting design choices/limitations.
-More preciecely the graphics pipeline is based around fixed point representation so there are no floating point numbers at all.
+Recently I have seen updates on the new PS1 FPGA core by [@Laxer3A](https://twitter.com/laxer3a), which I of course can't help to find interesting.
+I have never owned a PS1 and honestly never cared much about it until now.
+It turns out that graphics wise it had have some rather interesting design choices.
+More preciecely the graphics pipeline is based around fixed point integer representation so there are no floating point numbers involved at all.
 Further more there is no z-buffer.
-Modern Vintage Gamer has put together a short video describing these limitations that is well worth a watch as an introduction - [Why PlayStation 1 Graphics Warped and Wobbled so much |
+In fact Modern Vintage Gamer has put together a short video describing these limitations that is well worth a watch [Why PlayStation 1 Graphics Warped and Wobbled so much |
 MVG](https://www.youtube.com/watch?v=x8TO-nrUtSI).

-So apparently it was possible to reach commercial success with a device like this some 25 years ago.
+So apparently it was possible to reach commercial success with a system like this some 25 years ago.
 Nowadays probably not so much but it is still interesting to see that one can get away with these limitations and still get reasonable results.